My Favorite Paris Hotels

 THANkS.

 Normally I’d say the Marais, which has a lot of cool boutiques and French designers.
-But since you’re with a 9 year old and your mother, they might be a bit too trendy.
-A solid area with lots of price points and options is the area around Galeries Lafayette and Printemps.
+But since you’re with a 9 year old and your mother, It might be a bit too trendy.
+A solid area that I like with lots of price points and options is the area around Galeries Lafayette and Printemps.
 Not only will you have lots of budget friendly options, the stores themselves are beautiful and practically historic landmarks.
 In that area you will also see a lot of chains such as H+M and Uniqlo, but there are a lot of great French brands represented inside Galeries Lafayette too.
 Or another option is BHV, which is the department store most Parisians go to.
 Tourists get an on the spot 10% off discount if you show a passport or international drivers license, and it will be much less touristy than GL.
 If you wanted to go off the beaten track a bit, you might enjoy the old passages such as Passage des Panoramas.
 There won’t be many clothing boutiques, but you’ll find some cool toy stores, antique umbrellas, postcards and art books, all while you’re stepping back in time.
 And if you did want to see more of the luxury side of Parisian shopping, check out Le Bon Marche or any of the shops along Avenue Montaigne.

 Hi Dave,